 Man With a Love Song (2011), reached a new plateau yet again.
 “An album for troubled times," wrote TRAD magazine, "joie de vivre, tenderness and musical perfection."
 “Stellar," proclaimed Exlaim!
 Magazine, "A fantastic album from a man who makes songwriting seem effortless.”
 Seemingly overnight, Hill had made the delicate transition from instrumentalist to songwriter.

 A singer, songwriter, educator and virtuoso instrumentalist, James Hill is a man on a musical mission.
 It's a mission that reaches beyond the concert stage and into communities, homes and classrooms around the world.
 After all, what's left when the applause fades and the bright lights go dark?
-The sound of ukuleles strumming happily into the night...
+Perhaps only the sound of ukuleles strumming happily into the night...